 The Coordinator of this team will be responsible for managing the team and ensuring that during the program it functions smoothly and that all deadlines are met.
 Applicants should be responsible and have experience in leadership roles, in addition to the other skills required by the Zine team.

 Time Commitment: Zine Editors are required to be available the entire two weeks, have access to a camera and adhere to strict deadlines.
-Attendance at Tutor Camp (29/11/19 – 1/12/19) is required to allow Editors to familiarise themselves with the processes of the program.
+Zine Editors are required to attend training as specified in the position descriptions in addition to Tutor Training.

 Group Leaders are responsible for the wellbeing of all VCESS students.
 They are required to meet with a group of 8-10 students to deliver daily updates and relevant information.
 They provide a key contact point for students during the program and are crucial to developing an enthusiastic, positive Summer School community.
 This includes leading their group in activities throughout the VCESS Program.